 In 2014, the Children’s Bureau awarded nine grants to increase awareness of child trafficking and improve cross-system responses to trafficking within the child welfare population.
 As part of their 5-year awards, grantees are conducting a mixed-methods process evaluation to document implementation of their innovative projects.

-The report also includes a cluster-wide logic model created by JBA in our role as evaluation technical assistance advisor.
-In addition to support grantees as they conduct their evaluations, JBA is leading efforts to collect common data across the cluster, including the development and administration of a new survey to assess awareness of trafficking in child welfare.
+The report includes a cluster-wide logic model created by JBA in its role as evaluation technical assistance advisor.
+We are supporting grantees as they conduct their evaluations and leading efforts to collect common data across the cluster, including a survey to assess awareness of trafficking in child welfare.